 The face is divided into three anatomical units evaluated in respect of aging.
 These are:

 – Upper part of the face: wrinkles and sagging in the forehead and temple area, eyebrows drooping with age, excess skin on upper eyelids are evaluated in this area and suitable solutions produced.

 – Middle part of the face: The part between the lower eyelids and the lower jaw.
 Problems related to aging in the lower eyelids and lateral cheeks are solved using different surgical techniques.

 The most common surgical procedure in the upper face region; (Endoscopically) is natural rejuvenation by bringing all the soft tissues which come down from the bone structure of the forehead and eyebrow area back to their younger versions and fixating them to the bone.
 This procedure is performed with a 3-4 cm scalpel incision on the hairy part of the skin, with the help of an endoscopic camera system.
-Afterwards, (according to the correct placement of the brow) the skin and excess fat on the upper eyelid corrected.
+Afterward, (according to the correct placement of the brow) the skin and excess fat on the upper eyelid are corrected.
 The operation lasts about 2 hours and the average recovery is 1 week.

 Mid facial rejuvenation surgery: This surgery is performed with an incision in the lower eyelid just beneath the eyelash (leaving almost no marks).
 The soft tissue (skin, fat tissue, and muscles), which descends down from the cheekbone and pronounces the corners of the mouth, are brought back to a youthful position and restored to the bone structure to provide a natural rejuvenation.
 The operation lasts about 2 hours and recovery is 1 week.